 Brex documents

 The majority of our legal agreements are available on our platform agreement page.
-To access product-specific legal agreements, please follow the steps below: Step 1: In your dashboard, click your company's name at the top right.
-Step 2: Select Company settings and navigate to the Company tab.
+To access product-specific legal agreements, please follow the steps below: Step 1: In your dashboard, click your user's name at the top right.
+Step 2: Under Company settings and navigate to the Company tab.
 Step 3: Under Product terms & conditions, you’ll be able to view the following agreements:

 • Global Card Terms